hail-is/hail/hail/python/hail/docs/overview/expressions.rst

 value.

 To peek at the value of this computation, there are two options:
-:meth:`.Expression.eval`, which returns a Python value, and :meth:`.Expression.show`, which prints a human-readable representation of an expression.
+:func:`~hail.expr.eval`, which returns a Python value, and :meth:`.Expression.show`, which prints a human-readable representation of an expression.

     >>> hl.eval(z)
     11